-Using tissue engineering techniques, it is possible to grow skin in laboratory.
-Currently there is no lab-grown genuine animal hide on the market, but some companies are developing in vitro skin prototypes.
-Lab-grown skin hide is the only material with the same chemical composition and structure of leather.
-When looking into these materials for research and development activities, production cost should be considered as well as, manufacturing capacity, and the size.
-Despite their potential advantages, the full lifecycle of the innovative alternatives to leather must still be assessed.
-For this reason, possible environmental claims related to such materials should be supported with data or even better a LCA using the ISO 14 040 standard.
+Using tissue engineering techniques, it is possible to grow hides in laboratory.
+Currently there is no bio-cultivated genuine animal hide on the market, but some companies are developing in vitro hide prototypes.
+Lab-grown hide is the only material with a similar chemical composition and structure of leather, the cells being usually grown on a matrix.
+Some of these materials can be either backed with textiles or cultivated on it.
+Here also, it is important to consider the type of fabric used and the origin of the filler dispersed within the material